Best deal right now: Factor 50% off your first box Claim offer →

 Opening

 I fed a family of six for three months using nothing but meal kits.
-Not as a stunt. as actual dinner planning, because coordinating schedules and dietary preferences for that many people is legitimately harder than my day job.
+Not as a stunt, but as actual dinner planning, because coordinating schedules and dietary preferences for that many people is legitimately harder than my day job.

 But most meal kit services top out at 4 servings.
 The ones that scale to 6 people?
 That’s a much shorter list.
 I tested them all with my own credit card, fed real kids with real opinions, and tracked what actually showed up on time with enough food.
 This is what works.